szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ![lnapcb](lnapcb.jpg)

-Final build, the input is matched with L-match and the short stub of the output L-match is replaced by C3.
+On the final build, the input is matched with a discrete L-match and the short stub of the output L-match is replaced by C3.
 The final build includes a built-in 4 dB output attenuator, mainly in order to create a good transition between the output L-match of the LNA and whatever follows it - a poor cable or connector could de-tune the L-match and potentially de-stabilize the amplifier.
 The LNA still has plenty of gain, so trading off 4 dB gain and power for extra robustness seemed like a good deal.
 Also a bias-tee is included on the final circuit and PCB, enabling the installation of the LNA near the antenna and powering it through the RF coax cable.

 ![schematic_cascode](schematic_cascode.png)

-The values of C7, L2 and C3 were determined experimentally.
+The values of C7, L2 and C3 were determined by a series of successive S11 measurements and re-adjustment, by replacing the L-match components on the final board.

 ![cascode_photo](cascode_photo.jpg)

 Installed on a [PCB antenna](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) and powered remotely via the RF cable:

 ![on_antenna](on_antenna.jpg)

+#### Measurements

 S-parameters: